ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 Nonetheless, in case someone would like to try it next, we propose an optimised workflow, that may help reducing the time you spend:

+1. Use the transcript provided by Zoom/YouTube.
-1. Correct the transcript for typos and mistakes.
-In particular, pay attention to technical and field-specific terms
+1. Correct the beforehand transcript for typos and mistakes.
+In particular, pay attention to technical and field-specific terms (R, package names, URLs).
 1. Make sure the breaks happen at the right place.
 If you opt for breaks based on the grammatical context, you don't need to have access for the video for this.

     These two steps can be done in your favorite text editor, thereby unlocking